-How to free up storage space on your iPhone
+Clean up your iPhone by getting rid of unused apps, photos, and other files

 Tap Enable beside Offload Unused Apps.

-This will delete apps that you haven't used in quite some time; however, it will keep all your documents and data so that you won't lose anything too important.
+This will delete apps that you haven't used in quite some time — however, it will keep all your documents and data to avoid losing anything too important.
+In addition, the app icon will remain on your iPhone, so you can quickly reinstall it by tapping it when you want to use it again.

-How to disable offload unused apps on your iPhone
+How to disable offload unused apps on your iPhone and iPad

+While the aforementioned enabling of offloading unused apps is supposed to help you clear out the clutter of apps you haven't used in a long time, sometimes that can prove problematic.
+What happens if an offloaded app is no longer available on the App Store, for example, and you can't redownload it?
+If you decide to disable this setting, it's easy to do.

-- Tap iTunes & App Store
+- Tap App Store

-Tap the switch next to Offload Unused Apps.
+Tap the Offload Unused Apps On/Off switch.
 When the switch goes gray, that means it's off.

-NOTE: You'll only have this option if you have any text message conversations that are older than one year.

-How to review large attachments on iPhone
+How to review large attachments on iPhone and iPad

-When you send and receive images, gifs, or other media through messages those create attachments that can take up a lot of memory. iOS 11 gives you the option to review them all in one convenient place.
+When you send and receive images, animated GIFs, or other media through messages, those create attachments that can take up a lot of storage space.
+So iOS gives you the option to review them all in one convenient place so you can free up storage space on your iPhone.

 - Tap General.